Revisiting quantum walk advantages: A mean hitting time perspective: Model

 In this paper we focus on discrete time models on chains.
 We start with the classical random walk which simulates dynamics of the particle.
 Each step of the evolution the particle will with equal probability go to one of the two neighboring positions.
 In such dynamics the particle performs a diffusive motion resulting in Gaussian distribution.
 Thus the most used characterization of the state of the particle is the MSD, which for initially localized particle scales linearly with time

 Since the probability distribution of such walk is Gaussian, such characterization has great meaning.
 However, equally important from operational point of view is the MHT.
 To obtain it let us choose two target positions (effectively making the chain finite) and ask for the average time in which the particle will be measured by the devices (see Fig. \ref{galton}).
+The MHT then is given by

-Again for initially localized particle the MHT is the multiplication of distances from the initial position to target positions
+This problem was extensively studied in context of the famous Ruin Game by Feller in \cite{Feller1968}.
+For particle initially localized at vertex $x_0$ the MHT simplifies to the multiplication of distances from the initial position to target positions

 with initial position $x_0$ and target positions $x_{t_i}$.
 Note that if one chooses the symmetric initial position, the resulting MHT is just equal to $\frac{L^2}{4}$ with $L$ being the effective length of the chain.